Christine Rosenbloom, PhD, RDN, FAND

 Chris wanted to be a dietitian since she was 13 years old.
 Her high school year book photo is captioned with the words, “future dietitian.”
 After college and a dietetic internship, she became a registered dietitian nutritionist and worked as a clinical dietitian in Atlanta-area hospitals.
 When she completed a master’s degree, she joined the faculty of nutrition at Georgia State University as a clinical instructor.
 She received her doctorate in 1989 and taught nutrition for 30 years.

 Currently, she is a nutrition professor emerita at Georgia State University.
-She has more than 30 years of experience in nutrition, with specialties in sports nutrition and gerontology.
-She is a board certified specialist in sports dietetics (CSSD) and earned a gerontology certificate.
+She has more than 40 years of experience in nutrition, with specialties in sports nutrition and gerontology.
+She holds a graduate gerontology certificate.
 She has always enjoyed with working with active people and her academic experience in gerontology led to the desire to combine the two: sports nutrition and aging, into a book about food and fitness for those over fifty.

 Chris received her bachelor’s degree in nutrition and dietetics from Kent State University in Ohio, a Master’s degree in Nutrition Education and PhD in Sociology with a gerontology emphasis from Georgia State University.
 She completed her dietetic internship at the University of Minnesota.